Blood acidity increases when people ingest substances that contain or produce acid or when the lungs do not expel enough carbon dioxide.

 Sometimes fluids with bicarbonate given by vein

 Almost always, treatment of acidosis is directed at reversing the cause.
-Doctors rarely simply give alkaline drugs, such as bicarbonate, to reverse the acidosis.
+Doctors rarely simply give alkaline medications, such as bicarbonate, to reverse the acidosis.

 In metabolic acidosis, treatment depends primarily on the cause.
 For instance, treatment may be needed to control diabetes with insulin or to remove the toxic substance from the blood in cases of poisoning.

 Severe acidosis may also be treated directly when it does not respond to efforts to treat the cause.
 In such cases, bicarbonate may be given intravenously.
-However, bicarbonate provides only temporary relief and may cause harm—for instance, by overloading the body with sodium and water.
+However, bicarbonate provides only temporary relief (treatment of the cause should continue) and may cause harm—for instance, by overloading the body with sodium and water.